As rainstorms grow more severe and frequent, communities fail to prepare for risks

 But the increasing number of extreme storms means the past is not a reliable predictor of the future.
 “So if you’re building a house to last for 30 years, or a piece of infrastructure to last for 50 to 100 years, you’re basing it on out-of-date data from the get-go,” said Alice Hill, who served in the Obama administration as a special assistant preparing for climate change.
 “And that’s doomed to failure because these events are accelerating.”

 Engineers interviewed say it’s well known that Atlas 14 is often outdated.
 But if it’s required by a state or municipality, it dictates design — even for projects intended to last 50 years or more.
 C.J.
-Bodnar worked in the private sector before becoming a city engineer in Virginia Beach in 2015.
+Bodnar worked in the private sector before becoming a city engineer with Virginia Beach in 2015.
 “You did what you needed to meet the requirements, which means you used Atlas 14,” Bodnar said.
 “You were trying to keep your client’s costs to a minimum.”

 Not only are the NOAA estimates often outdated, they also do not estimate increasingly extreme storms driven by climate change.
 NOAA plans to include those projections in future Atlas updates.
 “We are aware that we need to do this,” Glaudemans said.